viaacode/sip-specification/sip_structure/6_structure_representation.md

 ***Requirements***

-- The `/preservation` directory MUST contain exactly one file: `preservation.xml`.
+- The `/preservation` directory MUST contain exactly one file: `premis.xml`.

-The `preservation.xml` file of the representation level contains preservation metadata about the representation and the media files of the representation level.
+The `premis.xml` file of the representation level contains preservation metadata about the representation and the media files of the representation level.
-It relies on the [Preservation Metadata: Implementation Strategies (PREMIS)](https://www.loc.gov/standards/premis/) standard in order to provide basic preservation information such as checksums.
+It relies on the [PREMIS](https://www.loc.gov/standards/premis/) standard in order to provide basic preservation information such as checksums.
 More detailed preservation information can be described using PREMIS events and PREMIS agents.

 ***Example***